LeonardoSiciliano84/Teste_SIM_Cursor/replit.md

 This is a comprehensive transport management system called "FELKA Transportes" built with a React frontend and Express.js backend.
 The application manages vehicles, drivers, routes, bookings, and provides analytics for a transport company.
 It features a modern UI built with shadcn/ui components and uses Drizzle ORM for database operations with complete CRUD functionality.

+The system now includes a complete prancha service management system with persistent services that remain tied to drivers across login sessions, featuring automatic state restoration and trip tracking capabilities.

 ## User Preferences

 Preferred communication style: Simple, everyday language.